The Diversity Toolbox

-About the Diversity Toolbox
+About the Inclusive Excellence Toolbox

-Our Diversity Toolbox is also responsive to the survey many of you completed in the spring about the strategies you are currently using to create safe and inclusive spaces for colleagues and students, and to identify areas where you could use more support in creating safe and inclusive spaces for all.
+Our Inclusive Excellence Toolbox is also responsive to the survey many of you completed in the spring about the strategies you are currently using to create safe and inclusive spaces for colleagues and students, and to identify areas where you could use more support in creating safe and inclusive spaces for all.
 We hope the ideas and resources shared here will support you in building your own knowledge and skills around addressing racism and creating inclusive spaces for all.
 In the words of poet and activist, Audre Lorde, “It is not our differences that divide us.
 It is our inability to recognize, accept, and celebrate those differences.”

-As we invite you to open and engage with this Diversity Toolbox we leave you with the words of activist and civil rights leader Rosa Parks who said “To bring about change you must not be afraid to take the first step.
+As we invite you to open and engage with this Inclusive Excellence Toolbox we leave you with the words of activist and civil rights leader Rosa Parks who said “To bring about change you must not be afraid to take the first step.
 We will fail when we fail to try.”
 May we all be committed to taking those steps to make our community supportive and inclusive of all its members.

 Editions